OpenWebAdvocacy/website/src/posts/uk-browser-and-cloud-investigation-may-fail-to-allow-web-app-competition.md

 The problem is that these do not fix the core issue, namely, can browsers compete in the provision of Web App functionality using their own browser engine.
 Apple could plausibly argue that allowing browsers to use their own engine and providing them access to the share menu to install Apple’s WebKit implementation of Web Apps satisfies both requirements.

-This could lead to a situation where while browser engines such as Blink (Chrome, Edge, Opera, Vivaldi, DuckDuckGo, Brave) and Gecko (Firefox) could be ported to iOS, these browser vendors would be unable to compete to improve the stability, functionality, security or privacy of Web Apps.
+This could lead to a situation where while browser engines such as Blink (Chrome, Edge, Opera, Vivaldi, DuckDuckGo, Brave) and Gecko (Firefox) could be ported to iOS, browser vendors would be unable to compete to improve the stability, functionality, security or privacy of Web Apps.
 This would still be under Apple’s sole control.

 As noted in the CMA’s mobile ecosystems study, Apple is heavily incentivized not to support Web Apps to their full potential.
 Certain features such as install prompts that would allow Web Apps to compete more fairly with Apple’s own apps and app store, will almost certainly never be implemented by Apple.